bencsbalazs/bencsbalazs.github.io.old/_posts/2019-03-21-Today-is-a-good-day-for-a-good-day.md

 categories: []
 tags: []
 ---

 # Today is a good day for a good day

 Are you sick?
 Have stupid peoples?
 Do yo have a hard job?

 > Dont worry!
 Calm down!

-As I mentioned before, there were many problems and more things in my life hard to live.
+As I mentioned before, there were many problems and more things in my life that hard to live with.
 Most of them were unbelivable.
 Just to remember:

 - brainstem inflammation